chpill/ssr-cljs/slides.md

 Note:
 - Apparently, nashorn is really bad, especially at startup
 - raises complexity of operations
-- you would probably need a pool of nodeJS processes to do that properly
+- Some rails examples were better, with some pool of workers etc

 -----